socialappslab/denguechat-compose/README.md

 #### Populate database
 1. If you have a backup, you can recover data as follows:
 ` psql denguetorpedo < denguetorpedo.sql`
+    - If you have an error with the role 'XXXX'.
+You need to create a role with the name 'XXXX' or comment the line where the role 'XXXX' appears in the sql file.